saakethkoka/TwitterAlertStockBot/README.md

 ```

 In order to run these bots in detached mode and
-not have to worry about terminating them when clossing the shell, you
+not have to worry about terminating them when closing the shell, you
 can use nohup:
 ```
 nohup python src/TweetListener.py &